Abdulmumin1/sleek-scroll/README.md

 ## Acknowledgements

 SleekScroll was inspired by the desire to enhance my browsing experience, I couldn't stand the ugly default scrollbar anymore 🤢!

+I might be taking this too far 😅.